chvolow24/jackdaw/README.md

 This is a brand new feature and has not been thoroughly tested.

-### Extras
+### MIDI files

-#### MIDI files
+> [!NOTE] This feature is a bit of a mess and has not been thoroughly tested.
+Use with caution.

 Jackdaw can read MIDI files (`.mid` or `.midi`).
-This feature is filed under "extra" because, as far as I know, people don't use MIDI files much anymore, and also because it's quite bad.
-But I've tested it with a number of free MIDI files I found online and it mostly works.

 You can open a MIDI file exactly like you would a .wav or .jdaw file (<kbd>C-o</kbd>, on the command line at start time, or drag-and-drop).
 If the number of tracks in the file exceeds what you have on your timeline, Jackdaw will ask if you want to add more tracks.
-The click track part of this is one of the things that works quite badly -- sorry about that.

 #### JLily (LilyPond)